SBBT

 Jonathan Barzdo

-Jonathan is the Trust’s Honorary Advisor on CITES.
-He is currently the Deputy Secretary General of the Convention on Wetlands, Vice-President (and founder) of the Association of British Wild Animal Keepers, and a member of the UK Government’s Illegal Wildlife Trade Advisory Group.
-He was formerly the Chief of Governing Bodies of the CITES Secretariat and its Special Adviser on CITES Implementation.
-Jonathan lives near Geneva in Switzerland.
+Jonathan Barzdo is an independent consultant and the Trust’s Honorary Advisor on CITES, the Convention on International Trade in Endangered Species.
+He is also Vice-President (and founder) of the Association of British Wild Animal Keepers, and a member of the UK Government’s Illegal Wildlife Trade Advisory Group.
+A former Deputy Secretary General of the Convention on Wetlands (Ramsar Convention) and former Chief of Governing Bodies of the CITES Secretariat as well as a Special Adviser on CITES Implementation, Jonathan lives near Geneva in Switzerland.

 Sara Oldfield OBE